 The exhibition and catalogue Book of Beasts: The Bestiary in the Medieval World explore the realm of medieval animal symbolism.
-Here art historian and catalogue contributor Debra Higgs Strickland explores some of the bestiary’s ominous images in their medieval cultural context.—Ed.
+Here art historian and catalogue contributor Debra Higgs Strickland explores some of the bestiary’s ominous images in their medieval cultural context. —Ed.

-Far more than books about natural history, though, bestiaries explain how the natural—or, more often, invented—habits of beasts show humans how to live an upstanding moral life.
+The splendidly illustrated bestiaries displayed in the exhibition Book of Beasts: The Bestiary in the Medieval World and described in the accompanying catalogue tell us much about medieval fascination with all of Creation: beasts, birds, fish, reptiles, insects, plants, and even stones.
+Far more than books about natural history, though, bestiaries explain how the natural—or more often, invented—habits of beasts show humans how to live an upstanding moral life.
 For example, the elephant who mates only once in its lifetime teaches the honor of marital fidelity; stags who help each other swim across the river demonstrate the virtue of friendship; and law-abiding bees who protect their king and work hard for their hive-dwelling community are held up as model citizens.

 But not all animals behave virtuously, and so the bestiary also includes ominous themes.
 One of these is the ever-present threat of the Devil and his ceaseless attempts to trap good Christians and win their souls for hell.
 Consider the bestiary fox, who deceives birds by playing dead, and then suddenly jumps up and devours them when they come close to investigate.
 Pity the predicament of sailors, who drop anchor and build a fire on the back of the whale—disguised as an island!—who then drowns them in the depths of the ocean.
 Both stories warn bestiary reader-viewers to be alert to the Devil’s tricks or risk death and eternal damnation.